maartenba/maartenba.github.io/src/data/blog/2010-06-16-aspnet-mvc-mvcsitemapprovider-20-is-out!.md

         <add namespace="MvcSiteMapProvider.Web.Html" />
     </namespaces>
 </pages>

 ```

-<h2>Action Filter Attributes</h2>
+## Action Filter Attributes

-<h3>SiteMapTitle</h3>
+### SiteMapTitle

-<p>In some situations, you may want to dynamically change the <em>SiteMap.CurrentNode.Title</em> in an action method.
-This can be done manually by setting <em>SiteMap.CurrentNode.Title</em>, or by adding the <em>SiteMapTitle</em> action filter attribute.</p>
+In some situations, you may want to dynamically change the *SiteMap.CurrentNode.Title* in an action method.
+This can be done manually by setting *SiteMap.CurrentNode.Title*, or by adding the *SiteMapTitle* action filter attribute.

-<p>Imagine you are building a blog and want to use the Blog's Headline property as the site map node title.
+Imagine you are building a blog and want to use the Blog's Headline property as the site map node title.
 You can use the following snippet:

 ```csharp
 [SiteMapTitle("Headline")]